 Applications from students wishing to transfer into the EdD program from other doctoral programs will be considered on a case-by-case basis.
 Transferring students must meet the admission requirements and complete at least 2/3 of their doctoral courses, the proposal defence/candidacy examination, and all of the dissertation requirements with Athabasca University.
 Other university courses used must not have been used towards another degree.

-In exceptional circumstances, the CDE Director may waive one or more of the above application criteria.
+In exceptional circumstances, the EdD Program Director may waive one or more of the above application criteria.

 Further information regarding the EdD program or application procedures may be directed to: